Hood (Marvel Comics): Hood's criminal empire

 The Hood begins his quest to become the Kingpin of all supervillains in New York by inviting a large contingent of villains to a meeting where he gives each of them $25,000 of seed money, partly to gain their confidence, and partly to buy their loyalty.
-He promises them much more where that came from if they join him in creating a new criminal empire with Robbins at the head and John King as his lieutenant.
+He promises them much more where that came from if they join him in creating a new criminal empire with Parker Robbins at the head and John King as his lieutenant.
 Parker uses the cloak, but his boots are not used in the arc.

-The Hood's gang includes Jigsaw, who had been attacked and beaten by Tigra in an earlier robbery.
+The Hood's gang includes Jigsaw who had been attacked and beaten by Tigra in an earlier robbery.
 To prove himself to the gathered supervillains, the Hood seeks out and viciously beats Tigra, threatening her mother's life as a warning, while Jigsaw films the attack.

 At the after party, Chemistro informs the Hood of a plot by the Owl to sell Deathlok, which he stole from S.H.I.E.L.D., to the highest bidder.
-As the Owl has not gained permission from his new crime syndicate, The Hood decides to gatecrash the auction.
-He effortlessly ambushes and dispatches the Owl by sending Madame Masque, the Crimson Cowl, the Wizard, and Doctor Jonas Harrow as proxies.
+As the Owl has not gained permission from his new crime syndicate, the Hood decides to gatecrash the auction.
+He effortlessly ambushes and dispatches the Owl by sending Madame Masque, the Crimson Cowl, the Wizard and Jonas Harrow as proxies.

-John King and the Hood reconvene in the back room of a rundown bar, where they are confronted by a curious Wolverine, who overhears their plans to run Deathlok through the lobby of Avengers Tower.
+John King and the Hood reconvene in the back room of a rundown bar, where they are confronted by Wolverine who overhears their plans to run Deathlok through the lobby of Avengers Tower.
 Covering King's retreat, the Hood manages to shoot Wolverine in the crotch before assuming the form of the Nisanti demon who originally owned his gear, enabling him to overpower the mutant and escape.